tBaxter/questions-for-employers/README.md

 ## Compensation
 **If this is an exempt (salaried) position how much overtime do you assume I would put in without compensation?**

-**If this is an exempt (salary) position, am I required to track all my time?** If so, how?
+**If this is an exempt (salaried) position, am I required to track all my time?** If so, how?
 And if it's not hourly, why?

 **What is the salary you expect to pay for this position?**